Your Skin, Pruritus, and Itching

 itching.
 It can be associated with a number of disorders, including dry skin, skin disease, pregnancy, and rarely, cancer.

 Recommended Related to Skin Problems & Treatments

-Read the Chocolate and Acne article > >
+Read the Labia, Clitoris, and Other Female Genital Piercings article > >

 Who Gets Pruritus?